Aims of the subject:

 A Christmas Carol

 This will involve the study of the whole novella, focusing on key extracts in detail, with a particular focus on key characters, relationships, themes and ideas.

 Power and Conflict Poetry

-Study of the remaining poems from the Power and Conflict cluster of the AQA Anthology.
+Unseen Poetry and study of the remaining poems from the Power and Conflict cluster of the AQA Anthology.